 Let P be a gridpolygon with C sub-cells.
 Let K be the number of all sub-cells, which are diagonally adjacent to an occupied (boundary) sub-cell.
 The gridpolygons P will be explored by Spiral-STC and Scan-STC in time O(C) and space O(C).
 There are no more than exploration steps, S, for the tool.

-$S \leq C + K$
+$$S \le C + K$$